Senior Teaching Fellow

-I am Senior Teaching Fellow in Political Economy and for 2020-21 I will also be Director of Personal Development for PPE.
-Before joining PAIS, I was Lecturer in Political Economy at New York University and taught in the Department of Economics at Warwick, where I also received my Ph.D in 2015.
+I am Senior Teaching Fellow in Political Economy and Director of Personal Development for PPE.
+Before joining PAIS, I was Lecturer in Political Economy at New York University, Postdoctoral Fellow at the University of British Columbia, and taught in the Department of Economics at Warwick, where I also received my Ph.D in 2015.

-My research and teaching crosses economics, politics and philosophy in the areas of international institutions, sustainable development and human rights.
+My research and teaching crosses politics, philosophy and economics in the areas of international institutions, human rights and the political economy of public policy.
+I am also interested in the nature of the individual in politics and economics, as well as exploring key methodological issues at the intersection of the three PPE disciplines.
 I have consulted on women’s human rights and quantitative methodologies for UK and international policy, working with organisations such as the Civil Justice Council and UN Human Rights.

 - PH336: Principles of Political Economy - Economics and Politics